anguloscience/ITJ-blog-bootcamp/README.md

 I am using the SCSS (file.scss) syntax instead of the CSS (file.css) syntax.
 SCSS syntax is a superset of CSS, which means all valid CSS is also valid SCSS.

 More info about SaaS: https://sass-lang.com/guide

+Initial ITJ bootcamp contents can be found in here: https://github.com/itjuana-bootcamp/FullStack